Spencer Johnson (cricketer): Domestic career

 Johnson made his List A debut in the 2017–18 JLT One-Day Cup playing for South Australia in the 15th match against Victoria on 12 October 2017.
 He did not bat, but he bowled 10 overs and took one wicket for 72 runs.
 South Australia won the match by 11 runs.
 Despite being delisted by South Australia ahead of the 2020/21 season, Johnson returned to the squad for the 2020-21 Marsh One-Day Cup after impressive performances in South Australian Premier Cricket.

 Johnson was named in the Adelaide Strikers squad ahead of the 2020-21 Big Bash League season, however did not feature in the tournament.
 Johnson would eventually make his BBL debut in the 2022–23 season on 11 January 2023, for the Brisbane Heat.
 He played ten matches in the season, including the final, and gained a reputation as a reliable death bowler.
 Johnson would later on win the final for the 2023–24 Big Bash League season.

 In his first-class debut on 20 February 2023, Johnson picked up figures of 6/87 against Victoria, which he bettered in his next match against Queensland with 7/47.

 On 10 August 2023, Johnson made his debut for Oval Invincibles, a team in the English competition The Hundred.
 On debut, Johnson impressed with figures of 3/1 off 20 balls against Manchester Originals.

+On 24 March 2026, Johnson was signed as a replacement player for Nathan Ellis for INR 1.5 crore, by Chennai Super Kings ahead of the 2026 IPL season after previously going unsold during the Player Auction.